 Dr Christopher Melen's main role within the project is the development of an interactive website, but also covers collation and analysis of the work’s materials.
 Christopher studied music at Cardiff University, being awarded a BMus (1st class) in 2001, then continued at Cardiff with a PhD in Composition, under the supervision of distinguished composer Anthony Powers.
 He has a long-standing interest in computer-aided composition, and has used IRCAM's OpenMusic computer-aided composition environment extensively.
 Since leaving Cardiff in 2006 Christopher worked mainly as a programmer and web developer, working most recently for the award-winning US text analytics company Synapsify.

-Dr Emily Payne was a Postdoctoral Research Assistant on the project, and now works as a Teaching Fellow in Music Psychology at the University of Leeds.
+Dr Emily Payne was a Postdoctoral Research Assistant on the project, and now works as a Lecturer in Music at the University of Leeds.
 Emily undertook her PhD at the University of Oxford, employing an ethnographic approach to examine creativity in clarinet performance.
 Her work is published in Contemporary Music Review, cultural geographies, Musicae Scientiae, and Music & Letters.
 She is co-editor of the Handbook of Time in Music, under contract with Oxford University Press.
-Emily also holds the roles of Academic Studies Tutor at the Guildhall School of Music & Drama, and Editorial Assistant at Music & Science.
+Emily also holds the role of Editorial Assistant at Music & Science.